by Rebecca Holland

 Back on the road, we broke our bread with meat and cheese we’d bought the day before in Austria, and vowed to stop at the next Landzeit we saw (we passed it, by accident, and never saw one again, which was a sad point of the trip).
 Just thinking about it now is making me incredulous all over again.

 Anyway, moving on.
 If you’re driving this route in the winter, be careful.
 There are some tiny mountain roads near the end that seem a little sketchy.
 We happened to be driving in a snowstorm, just as twilight crept in.
 There were a few scary, slippery moments going downhill.
 Luckily, Nathan had upgraded to a larger car with 4-wheel drive.
 You should too, just in case.
-Also luckily, we had Zayn and Taylor Swift blaring, which helps all situations.

 We stayed at the Heritage Hotel in Hallstatt, which is right on the lake.